Linux Server Administration Basics (2025): SSH, systemd, Firewalls, Backups & Monitoring

 Alert philosophy

 Alert on symptoms that require action, not on everything that changes.
+Noise trains you to ignore alerts.

 14. Backups and Restore Drills (What matters most)